Cadelabs/ornabook/src/Dungeons.md

 During the _Balor Invades_ event
 - Elite Balor Worm
 - Elite Balor Guardian / Assassin / Marauder / Warlock (not exclusive)
-- Dagda, Arisen Dagda (not exclusive)
+- Dagda (not exclusive)
+- Arisen Dagda
 ```

 ### Valleys of the Gods :valley_of_gods: